Particular/NServiceBus/guidelines/design-guidelines.md

 The public API of NServiceBus is a composition API consisting of multiple capabilities.
 The APIs in NServiceBus are extensible enough so that [capabilities](https://github.com/Particular/Vision/labels/Capability) can extend the composition API without needing to share the same release cycle as NServiceBus, reducing the coupling and allowing us to organize code in a more cohesive way.

-In order to achieve this goal a few key design decision have been made:
+In order to achieve this goal, a few key design decision have been made:

 ### Folders to group capabilities